Vikramprashar12/License-Plate-Data-Interpolato/README.md

 - **YOLO Pretrained Model (`yolov8n.pt`)**: Used for general object detection.
 - **Custom License Plate Detection Model (`license_plate_detector.pt`)**: Trained for detecting license plates.

-The input is a video file specified in `video_path.txt`.
+The input is a video file specified when running the ui.py program via the batch file.

 ## Code Explanation